 LendingClub accounts do have fees attached.
 You’ll pay $10 per month if your account balance is under $5,000, a $5 per day overdraft fee, and fees to initiate and receive wire transfers.

-» Read more about LendingClub Bank in our full review.
+» MORE: Read more in our LendingClub Bank review

 What’s the difference between a personal and a business bank account?